Intro to Recycled Cinema: Plot

 Abed ends up directing various Greendale students in the film Chief Starr and the Raiders of the Galaxy, incorporating outtake audio and recycled footage of Chang.
-The Dean stars as Chang's stand-in body double, while Jeff plays the mayor of outer space, Britta plays Princess Meridian, and Annie stars as Scorpio 9, a pleasure droid assassin.
+The dean (Jim Rash) stars as Chang's stand-in body double, Jeff (Joel McHale) plays the mayor of outer space, Britta (Gillian Jacobs) plays Princess Meridian, and Annie (Alison Brie) plays Scorpio 9, a pleasure droid assassin.
 Abed tries to do his usual repetitive takes, but everyone else wants to improvise every moment of the film and move on without reshoots.
-Noticing his perfectionism, Jeff pulls Abed aside and convinces him that he needs to try different things then learn from them and move on, thereby getting the film on track.
+Noticing Abed's perfectionism, Jeff pulls him aside and convinces him that he needs to try different things then learn from them and move on, thereby getting the film on track.

-The scattershot, poorly planned film manages to be completed, when Maury tells Abed to edit out six minutes of footage.
-Everyone but Jeff agrees to cut out Jeff's prolonged death scene, as it does not feature Chang; refusing to let the one scene he put effort into go to waste, Jeff steals Abed's laptop and locks himself in the basement to edit out different portions.
+The scattershot, poorly planned film manages to be completed, and an otherwise satisfied Maury tells Abed to edit out six minutes of footage.
+Everyone but Jeff agrees to cut out his prolonged death scene, as it does not feature Chang; refusing to let the one scene he put effort into go to waste, Jeff steals Abed's laptop and locks himself in the basement to edit out different portions.
 While Jeff watches video editing tutorials, Abed breaks into the room.
 They argue and briefly fight, after which Jeff confesses that he is suffering an identity crisis.
 With the departures of Pierce, Troy, Shirley, and Chang, Annie's and Abed's career plans, and Britta's bartending commitments, Jeff believes he will be the last one to ever leave Greendale.
 Abed consoles Jeff by telling him that no matter what crap Jeff goes through, there will always be a moment worth savoring.

 They compromise by cutting out Jeff's scene and adding in an extended ending featuring Jeff taunting Chang.
-At the last minute, the film's producer Maury informs the group that the company funding the film went bankrupt thanks to YouTube and Chang's credibility has tanked after going crazy with celebrities.
+At the last minute, Maury informs the group that the company funding the film went bankrupt thanks to YouTube, plus Chang's credibility has tanked after going crazy with celebrities.
 Back in LA, a hungover Chang talks back to an unseen Steven Spielberg and is replaced by Randall Park; in the end tag, he awkwardly returns to Greendale.